BA372 — Architecture

-- Tag/comment code (and kluges!!) for later fixes (RR: does not only apply to coding; applies to any and all forms of modeling, computation, etc.).
+- Comment the code (and kludges!!) for later fixes (RR: does not only apply to coding; applies to any and all forms of modeling, computation, etc.).

-- ER rhythm —> schedule regular/periodic ER activities (time boxing).
+- Hohmann: establish an ER rhythm —> schedule regular/periodic ER activities (time boxing).

-- Don't ship (after ER) without a full regression test!!
+- Never ship (after ER) without a full regression test!!

 - Use ER as a tool for fostering quality mindedness.